Why Huge Lottery Jackpots are Increasingly Common

-Unless you've been living under a rock, you'll have noticed that in the last few years we've seen some record-breaking Powerball and Mega Millions jackpots.
+You'll probably have noticed that in the last few years there have been some record-breaking Powerball and Mega Millions jackpots.
 But why are huge jackpots becoming increasingly common?

 In fact, every few months on average the jackpots spike to around $400 million to $600 million.
 These huge jackpots have become - well, almost routine.